cb-geo/lem-doc/input/input.md

 ## Gamma

 The  coefficient `gamma` is used to  reduce the normal and shear stiffness in tensile failure and shear failure.
-More information is can be found in [https://lem-doc.cb-geo.com/stiffness/stiffness.html](https://lem-doc.cb-geo.com/stiffness/stiffness.html)
+More information can be found in [https://lem-doc.cb-geo.com/stiffness/stiffness.html](https://lem-doc.cb-geo.com/stiffness/stiffness.html)

 ```json
       "gamma" : 1.0,